flancia-coop/doc.anagora.org/social-coop-oc.md

 - Check ins
 - Consent for agenda
 - Updates from WGs
+- Closing

 ## 2026-03-26 1500 UTC

 Volunteers to facilitate:
 Volunteers to notetake:
-Attendees: Melissa, Calix, Luke [Caitlin to actively participate for first hour.
+Attendees: Melissa, Calix, Luke, Caitlin [Caitlin to actively participate for first hour.
 Listen only for last 30 min.]

 ### Agenda

 - Check ins
 - Consent for agenda
+- Budget
 - Updates from WGs
+- Closing

 ## 2026-03-12 1500 UTC